arnenoori/csc-365-project/Docs/performace_writeup.md

 This code generates **1,025,323 rows** in total

 This simulated data is in line with how we predict the data in our application would scale in a real world scenario.
 We simulated with 8,000 users.
 Each user has 5-10 transactions and each transaction has 5-30 purchases.
 Additionally, each user has 1 budget.
-A transaction is defined as a shopping event while a purchase is an an individual purchase during this shopping event.
+A transaction is defined as a shopping event while a purchase is an individual items bought during this shopping event.

 ## Performance Results of Hitting Endpoints